 - BIM reduce construction risks and deliver projects more predictably.

 - BIM makes decisions that improve project quality and outcomes.

 - BIM helps enable timely and profitable delivery.

 If you think that BIM is just a new variety of software, you are mistaken.
-It is actually a process, which depend on information-rich models that help AEC service providers and owners.
+It is actually a process, which depends on information-rich models that help AEC service providers and owners.
 BIM is usable in all steps of a construction procedure such as conception, planning, design, construction and management of building and infrastructure projects.
-In short BIM supports the entire project lifecycle from design and documentation to manufacturing and field support.
+In short, BIM supports the entire project lifecycle from design and documentation to manufacturing and field support.

-If CAD uses software tools to generate 2D and/or 3D drawing, BIM creates design with intelligent objects and thus facilitates a new way of working.
+If CAD uses software tools to generate 2D and/or 3D drawing, BIM creates a design with intelligent objects and thus facilitates a new way of working.
 Even you change the designs many times, the data will remain consistent, accurate and mode coordinated across all stakeholders.
 Nowadays many construction industries use BIM model based designs; it can ensure more efficient collaborative workflow to all stakeholders and provide a clear vision of the project.
 So, those, who are engaged in this field, can make more informed decisions faster.

 The significant value-added benefits of BIM include more predictable outcomes, faster project approvals, sustainable design and analysis and improved collaboration and information sharing for integrated project delivery strategies.